arilivigni/openshift-ci-pipeline/README.md

 # Create the 'staging' project where we deploy the sample-app for testing
 $ oc new-project stage

-# Create the 'staging' project where we deploy the sample-app for testing
+# Create the 'prod' project where we deploy the sample-app for testing
 $ oc new-project prod

 # Allow the CI user where the Jenkins runs access all projects